kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 2 - Design/Sprint 4.md

 #### Assignment Instructions:

 1. Start your Toolkit in the first week of the course and organize it however makes sense for you\!
+Refer to the Acquisition Toolkit Worksheet to help you get started.
 2. Add to it weekly based on readings, lectures, personal exploration, or class discussions.
 3. Share a few highlights from your Toolkit near the end of the course (not graded—just shared insights).